ameliasquires/kanna-site/readme.md

   - [ ] extra pages
     - [x] 404 page
   - [ ] sub domains
+    - [ ] ughh hate sub domains
   - [ ] make my own libs
     - [ ] encryption (md5 hashing, and rsa)
   - [ ] add aliases that are used in cookies and randomly gen.
+    - [ ] also server side hash to check/verify the alias

 FeMail (iron mail)